What exactly is the UTP?

 What exactly is the "Cédula de habitabilidad"?

-The "Cédula de habitabilidad", in English Certificate of Habitability, is a document that certifies that a dwelling, commercial space or residential building meets the minimum requirements for dimensions, hygiene and facilities suitable for housing people.
-It is a document required for the occupation of the dwelling, commercial space or residential building, therefore utilities such as water, electricity, gas or any other energy or telecommunications product cannot be definitively claimed if there is no valid Cédula de habitabilidad or equivalent document.
+The "Cédula de habitabilidad" is a document that certifies that a home, commercial space or residential building meets the minimum requirements in terms of dimensions, hygiene and facilities suitable for accommodating people.
+It is a document required for the occupation of the dwelling, commercial space or residential building, which is why utilities such as water, electricity, gas or any other energy or telecommunications product cannot be definitively contracted if there is no valid cédula de habitabilidad or equivalent document.

 Types of cédula de habitabilidad: